everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 `componentize-py` generates a set of bindings to import in our Python source code.
 Unlike Rust, the bindings do not need to be written to a file and can be generated on the fly.

-Our Python source code multiplies two numbers and logs the operation:
+Our [Python source code][python-src] multiplies two numbers and logs the operation:

 ```python
 import multiplication